-This press release, in addition to the preliminary estimates of house price indices for the third quarter of 2020, provides the final estimates for the second quarter.
+This press release, in addition to the preliminary estimates of house price indices for the fourth quarter of 2020, provides the final estimates for the third quarter of 2020.
 In fact, at the time of first dissemination, between 80 and 90 days after the end of the reference quarter, all the notorial deeds of sale are not yet available and the indices are therefore provisional.